-The Registered Automotive Workshop Scheme (RAWS) allows for the importation and supply of used specialist or enthusiast vehicles to the market in Australia.
-Under this scheme only a RAW can import a used vehicle into Australia.
+The RAWS allows for the importation and supply of used specialist or enthusiast vehicles to the market in Australia.
+Under this scheme, only a Registered Automotive Workshop can import a used vehicle into Australia.

 A Registered Automotive Workshop is a business that has been approved to import and plate up to 100 used vehicles (per vehicle category), per year.
 Please see the About RAWS page for further information.